 As national security grows increasingly important, specialists in homeland security will also increase.
-The Master of Professional Studies in Homeland Security at George Washington University prepares students for leadership positions in homeland security.
+The Master of Professional Studies in Homeland Security at The George Washington University prepares students for leadership positions in homeland security.
 Students are provided training in counter-terrorism, intelligence analysis, emerging security threats and relevant legislation.
 The program is offered online with courses taught by industry experts.
 These experts bring a hands-on knowledge into the classroom so students gain a thorough understanding of homeland security.
 Students are qualified for careers in private or public sectors.
 Graduates have found leadership positions in emergency management, law enforcement, corporate security, transportation security, fire serve and the military.

-Today, George Washington University offers many programs in an online format that allow working adults to achieve their higher education goals while still meeting social, family and work obligations.
+Today, The George Washington University offers many programs in an online format that allow working adults to achieve their higher education goals while still meeting social, family and work obligations.

 30 Best Master’s in Engineering Online from Private Colleges